jeremybanka/wayforge/packages/atom.io/README.md

 # atom.io
 ## upcoming features
+- [ ] store observation api
+- [ ] subscribe to creation of atom tokens
+- [ ] subscribe to creation of selector tokens
+- [ ] subscribe to creation of readonly selector tokens
+- [ ] subscribe to creation of transaction tokens
-- [ ] subscribe to creation of all tokens
+- [ ] subscribe to creation of timeline tokens
+- [ ] subscribe to changes in store configuration
 - [ ] resettable atoms
 - [ ] resettable selectors
-- [ ] store observation api

 ## documentation
 - [ ] document atom and selector families